Parents' guide to 30 hours of free childcare

 If you applied online you must reconfirm your eligibility up to 4 weeks before your reconfirmation date by logging into your childcare service account and finding your reconfirmation date in the 'secure message' section.
 You should make a note of this date in case you don't receive the reminder from HMRC.

-Although you should receive a reminder from HMRC by text or email 4 weeks, and then 2 weeks before the deadline to log into your Childcare Service account.
-You should keep them informed of any changes to your contact details.
+You will receive a reminder from HMRC by text or email 4 weeks, and then 2 weeks before the deadline to log into your Childcare Service account.
+Make sure you keep them informed of any changes to your contact details.

-The reconfirmation process may be different for some parents/carers.
+The reconfirmation process may be different for some parents and carers.
 If your:

 - circumstances haven't changed you will need to tick a box to confirm this - you will not receive a new code as your existing one will get extended for 3 months more